Welch plug removal and installation

 Use a punch, rod, or bolt that is the same diameter as the plug (8mm for the WG-8).
 (If you use a bolt, you must be sure that the end is flat.)
 Coat the rim of the plug with nail polish and set the plug in the well with the convex surface facing up.
 Place the punch, rod, or bolt on top of the plug and tap it gently with a small hammer making the convex surface of the plug flat.
 This seals the plug.
 The plug must be flat or it may interfere with the operation of the metering lever diaphragm.
 Wipe off any excess nail polish.
 If the plug leaks, the idle mixture needle will not work well.

 The finished welch plug.
-When the convex surface is flattened, the plug expands and tightly seals the well.
+When the convex surface is flattened, the plug expands and tightly seals the well with the help of the nail polish.

 Reassemble the carburetor, adjust, and test.